APPLYING TO HOST A CONFERENCE

 So…your community would like to host a Minerals North Conference.
 The first thing to determine is whether there is strong community support for hosting the event and a core group of enthusiastic supporters/volunteers.
 Then you need to decide is what organization is going to be the lead for applying to be a host, and, should the application be successful, take on the overall responsibility for the event.
 You may include neighbouring communities in your bid so that the event is regional in scope and/or to increase the available inventory of venues or accommodation.
 To bid on the conference it is a requirement that you have had representation at at least one Minerals North conference and have attended the "Hosting Minerals North" workshop while you were there.

 The call for proposals is sent out 2 years in advance of the event you are bidding for.
-A call for proposals is generally sent out in early February and the deadline for receipt of proposals is March 15th of the same year.
+A call for proposals is generally sent out in early February and the deadline for receipt of proposals is usually mid to late March.
+The call for proposals will include the submission deadline for the year you are applying.
 Submissions are reviewed by the Minerals North Conference Association (MNCA) Board of Directors and the successful bidder is announced at the upcoming Minerals North Conference - so plan to be there!!